samuel-book/stroke_outcome/_sources/intro.md

-# Predicting granular disability outcomes after treatment of stroke with thrombolysis or thrombectomy
+# Predicting granular disability outcomes after treatment of stroke with thrombolysis (IVT) or thrombectomy (MT)

+This notebook describes the basic methodology for estimating disability outcomes, depending on time to treatment woth intravenous thrombolysis (IVT) or mechanical thrombectomy (MT).

 ## modified Rankin Scale